 Do your research

-Before you write a construction proposal, the first step is to research the project.
-The more you know about your client’s project, the more likely you will complete it to their satisfaction.
+The first step is to research the project.
+The more you know about your client’s project, the more likely you are to complete it to their satisfaction.
 In addition, this will ensure you have enough information to complete a thorough proposal, increasing your chances of winning the contract.

 Check state laws

 You will have to check the state laws before creating your proposal.
-Each state has different rules on the approval of construction plans.
-You can ensure that your proposal adheres to all relevant regulations by checking for such requirements.
-However, different states have different laws on what should be included in a construction proposal
+Each state has different rules for the approval of construction plans.
+You can ensure that you adhere to all relevant regulations by checking for such requirements.
+However, different states have different laws on what should be included in a construction proposal.

 Meet with the prospective clients